 Founded in 1909, Samuel Merritt University (SMU) is a private, not-for-profit, health sciences institution with campuses in Oakland, Sacramento, and San Mateo, California.
 The University is regionally accredited by WSCUC and offers degrees in nursing, occupational therapy, physical therapy, physician assistant, and podiatric medicine.

 SMU offers four doctoral degree programs, including podiatric medicine, physical therapy, occupational therapy, and nursing practice.
 Select degrees and certificates are also available online.
-The University's average graduation rate is 95 percent and student scores on licensure pass rates are 90 percent or above for first-time test takers in six programs (See 2016-2017 Fact Sheet).
+The University's average graduation rate from 2015-2018 ranged between 90 and 95 percent.
+Licensure pass rates are 90 percent or above for first-time test takers in five programs (See 2018 Fact Sheet).
 SMU is an affiliate of Alta Bates Summit Medical Center and Sutter Health, a care network of more than 50,000 doctors, employees, and volunteers in Northern California.

 - View the fact book.